Leon Tsoukernik

-Leon Tsoukernik (born 7 November 1973) is a Czech entrepreneur, casino owner and art collector of European Jewish origin.
-He is the CEO of Vestar Group.
-For a period of time he was the CEO of King's Casino.
-He has since stepped down and currently, Michal Hanzík, has taken over this role.
-Leon Tsoukernik is still the owner and a member of the supervisory board in King's Casino.
+Leon Tsoukernik (born 7 November 1973) is a Czech entrepreneur, philanthropist and art collector known for the establishment of King's Casino, the casino with the largest poker room in Europe where he held the position of CEO.

+He has achieved success in poker, ranking among the most accomplished players in the Czech Republic.

-Tsoukernik lives near King's Casino Rozvadov in Western Bohemia.
-He has two children, son Leonel and a daughter Isabelle.
-Tsoukernik is the main sponsor of local hockey team, HC Škoda Plzeň.
-He loves art, poker, helicopters and classical music.
+Tsoukernik is the main sponsor of the hockey team HC Škoda Plzeň.

 Career

 Antiquities

 Tsoukernik's career began in 1991 in Toronto, Canada, where he worked as an assistant for an antique business.
 In 1993 he left Canada as an independent antiquity businessman, and he relocated to Prague, Czech Republic.
 As a prominent salesman of Biedermeier furniture at the time, he met Adam Brown and Andrea Zemel.
 This meeting eventually led to the foundation of an international antiquity company, ILIAD Antik New York, in 1999.

 By 1993, Tsoukernik opened two antique stores in Prague and another two stores in Washington D.C. and New York City.
 He has attended international exhibitions in Palm Beach, Dallas and New York City.

 Celebrities have used his services as an antiquity salesman, they include, Václav Havel, Madeleine Albright, Jackie Chan, Tom Cruise, Ronald Lauder, Paloma Picasso and Augusto Pinochet.